skip to main content

 • By other factors, like ethnicity or family history of the disease

 Mammography is an example of a successful screening program for women over the age of 40.
-This program, in place for more than 40 years, has resulted in reduced death rates from breast cancer in women.
+This program has resulted in reduced death rates from breast cancer in women.
 There has been no evidence of any increase in the breast cancer rate due to the low-level exposure to radiation.

 Mammography screening works.
 Could other screening tests work as well?
 Consider screening examinations for:

 Computed tomography (CT) screening for colon cancer, called CT colonography (CTC), or virtual colonoscopy, has been gaining attention due to its ability to find early colon cancers.
-Today's evidence suggests that undetected colon cancer is sufficiently prevalent in the general population to justify a screening examination once every five years.
+Today's evidence suggests that undetected colon cancer is sufficiently prevalent in the general population to justify screening.

 The goal is to discover colon cancer early, when it can be eliminated before it spreads.
-In 2017, the American Cancer Society recommended that anyone over the age of 50 at average risk have:
+The American Cancer Society recommends that anyone over the age of 45 at average risk have:

 • Flexible sigmoidoscopy every 5 years, or